Karam Shyam

-Karam Shyam is an Indian politician and member of the Bharatiya Janata Party.
+Karam Shyam is an Indian politician from Manipur and a member of the Bharatiya Janata Party.
 He is a member of the Manipur Legislative Assembly from the Langthabal constituency in Imphal West district.
-He was a cabinet ninister in N. Biren Singh's government.
-He was mMinister of PDS and consumer affairs, weights and measures, revenue, relief and rehabilitation.
+He was a cabinet minister in N. Biren Singh's government.
+He was Minister of Consumer Affairs Food & Public Distribution, weights and measures, revenue, relief and rehabilitation.

 Before the 2022 Manipur Legislative Assembly Election, he joined BJP in 2021.
 Until 2021 he was member of LJP.

 Shyam is also a sports enthusiast.